 What is a DSA-LA recommendation for a candidate or ballot measure?

 In addition to endorsements, DSA-LA also offers recommendations through our DSA-LA Voter Guides.
 Recommendations are decided by DSA-LA’s Electoral Committee with input from members who volunteer their labor to research and write the voter guide, rather than the whole chapter.
-Because of this, a recommendation does not entitle candidates to any chapter resources, including our logo or name.
-An easy analogy for the distinction between a recommendation and an endorsement is this: a recommendation is letting your buddy know about a great apartment in your building, an endorsement is helping them move in and co-signing your buddy’s lease.
+Because of this, a recommendation does not entitle candidates to any chapter resources, including our logo.

 What am I committing to as a member if I seek a DSA-LA endorsement for a candidate or ballot measure?

 What am I committing to as a candidate if I seek a DSA-LA endorsement?

-Likewise, we have expectations of endorsed candidates.
+Likewise, we have expectations of prospective endorsed candidates.
 You must: